Halifax, West Yorkshire

-Halifax, West Yorkshire is going through a tourist boom at the moment and the main reason is the recent success of the TV drama - Gentleman Jack'.
-This has led to many large crowds visiting Shibden Hall and other local landmarks.
+Halifax, West Yorkshire is going through a tourist boom at the moment and the main reason is the recent success of the TV dramas - Gentleman Jack and Happy Valley.
+These have led to many large crowds visiting Shibden Hall, the Piece Hall, Sowerby Bridge and other local landmarks.
 Long may it continue.

 Halifax, as an attraction, continues.
 Now we have Disney's 'Marvel' series in town at the Piece Hall.
 This includes some top actors and actresses with Samuel L. Jackson the pick of the crop.

 We have put together a list of local sights that are a must for any tourist to see if they were to visit town.